FerrazRezende/Django-CRUDCharts/README.md

 ```

 ### Database
 The project runs a PostgreSQL database, so you will need PostgreSQL on your computer.
+Or you can use the standard database SQLite, to do this skip the postgres configuration step.

 [How to install PostgreSQL](https://www.youtube.com/watch?v=0n41UTkOBb0)